The goal of the independent projects are for students to explore a variety computer science topics.

 Continue your programming project or start a new programming project.
 Check the Programming Projects page for more details.

-- 3D graphics (Computer Graphics and Modeling prep).
+3D graphics (Computer Graphics and Modeling prep).
+See the Graphics and Modeling Projects Page for 3D graphics assignments and ideas.

 - Drawing, Modeling, and Animation